AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Why models default to it.
 "Modern SaaS" in the training data means lots of whitespace, because that was the dominant aesthetic from 2017-2023, when the models were ingesting their main visual training material.
 The model has internalized "professional = sparse" as a rule, and applies it uniformly regardless of whether the content benefits.

 Antidote.
 Match density to content.
 A reference manual should be dense.
 A marketing page for a deeply technical product should be dense.
-A landing page for a piece of software with substantial features should not hide them in icon-and-blurb cards but should explain them in paragraphs.
+A landing page for software with substantial features should not hide them in icon-and-blurb cards; it should explain them in paragraphs.
 Read Stratechery for an example of dense, hand-built information architecture in long form.

 | # | Dimension | Anti-pattern signature | Antidote | Severity | |---|-----------|------------------------|----------|----------| | 1 | Palette | Blue-purple gradient | Off-Tailwind palette | High | | 2 | Typography | Inter / Geist everywhere | Serif body or indie sans | High | | 3 | Layout | Symmetric 3-col features | Asymmetric grids, broken rhythm | High | | 4 | Copy | "Transform your X" | Specific, customer-language copy | Critical | | 5 | Iconography | Lucide Sparkles + Zap + Shield | No icons or custom set | Medium | | 6 | Animation | Framer fade-in-from-below | No animation or bespoke motion | Medium | | 7 | Structure | Standard 7-section waterfall | Re-ordered or merged sections | High | | 8 | Voice | Friendly-professional plural | Recognizable singular voice | Critical | | 9 | Density | Sparse everywhere | Density matches content | Medium |

-The critical-severity dimensions — copy and voice — are critical because they cannot be salvaged by good visual design.
-A site with hand-built typography and a custom palette can still be slop if its copy is generator-default.
-The reverse is rarely true: a site with sharp, specific copy reads as human even if the visual layer is generic.
+The critical-severity dimensions, copy and voice, cannot be salvaged by good visual design.
+A site with hand-built typography and a custom palette is still slop if its copy is generator-default.
+The reverse is rarely true: a site with sharp, specific copy reads as human even when the visual layer is generic.

 5. The signature visual stack of AI in 2026